| You are here: Home: CCU 3 | 2005: Editor's

 FOLFOX, and use that combination up front?
 What would the

+FDA do?
 At the same time, researchers like Lee Ellis were gaining

 support for their postulations of novel and somewhat counterintuitive